-Al'en T. Burns, director of the National Information Bureau, who has recently spent six months in Russia investigating conditions there, was the speaker at the meeting of the Women's Guild of the Church-in-the-Gardens held at the Women's Guild of the Church-in-the-Gardens held at the home of Mrs. F. Clark Thompson, Winter Street, on April 13, in the afternoon.
-In the last five or six years there have been many speakers on a variety of subjects in Forest Hills and the writer has heard most of them, but no one has been more clear direct and illuminating than Mr. Burns been more clear, direct and illuminating than Mr. Burns.
-His description of famine conditions is unforgettable.
-Agriculture has failed because of the war, revolution and confiscation by the Bolsheviki.
-The Bolsheviki have been compelled to stop applying communism to agriculture and they are gradually withdrawing it from industry.
-In Russia they have a theory of education but no schools.
-There is a gradual, evolutionary improvement in conditions there as confiscation is stopped.
-There is as much autocratic rule now as under the Czar because 500,000 Bolsheviki rule the 138,700,000 Russians.
-Still even the people of the old regime do not want another change.
-Mr. Burns was particularly grifted in answering questions gifted in answering questions.
+Allen T. Burns, director of the National Information Bureau, who has recently spent six months in Russia investigating conditions there, was the speaker at the meeting of the Women's Guild of the Church-in-the-Gardens held at the home of Mrs. F. Clark Thompson, Winter Street, on April 13, in the afternoon.
+In the last five or six years there have been many speakers on a variety of subjects in Forest Hills and the writer has heard most of them, but no one has been more clear, direct and illuminating than Mr. Burns His description of famine conditions is unforgettable.
+Agriculture has failed because of the war, revolution and confis-cation by the Bolsheviki.
+The Bolsheviki have been compelled to stop applying communism to agriculture and the are gradually withdrawing it from industry.
+In Russia the have a theory of education but no schools.
+There is a gradual, evolutionary improved the fiscation is stopped.
+There is as much autocratic rule has under the Czar because 500,000 Bolsheviki rule the 138,000,000 Russians.
+Still even the people of the old regime the not want another change.
+Mr. Burns was particularly ual, evolutionary improvement in conditions there as con-

-A FORTUNATE AUDITOR.
+A FORTUNATE AUDITOR